 I’ll make no bones about it; I love beer.
 From a warm, nutty pint of English bitter, to an ice-cold Belgian lager, I’m all over it.
 But you don’t just have to drink beer straight from the bottle or jar (although that’s the best way to use it).
-If you’re feeling experimental, here are 21 (the legal drinking age in most states) different uses for beer, other than just pouring it down your neck.
+If you’re feeling experimental, here are 21 (the legal drinking age in most states) different uses for beer, other than just pouring it down your throat.

-1: Put it in your chili
+1. Put it in your chili

 One of the best ways to add flavor and a little extra liquid to a chili is with a nice bottle of beer.
-Use the darker beers, they have more flavor and add more punch.
+Use the darker beers — they have more flavor and add more punch.

-2: Make bread
+2. Make bread

 My wife’s grandma is from Germany and she swears by a good loaf of beer bread.